-During the year ended December 31, 2022, the Containership Timecharter Rate Index (a per TEU weighted average of six to twelve month time charter rates of 1,000 to 5,000 TEU vessels, and three year time charter rates of 6,800 TEU to 9,000 TEU vessels that is published in the Container Intelligence Monthly, calculated on a monthly basis by Clarkson Research Services Limited ("Clarkson Research") (based on \$/TEU for 1993=100)) decreased by 71%, from 361.79 points in December 2021 to 105.76 points in December 2022.
+During the year ended December 31, 2023, the Containership Timecharter Rate Index (a per TEU weighted average of six to twelve month time charter rates of 1,000 to 5,000 TEU vessels, and three year time charter rates of 6,800 TEU to 9,000 TEU vessels that is published in the Container Intelligence Monthly, calculated on a monthly basis by Clarkson Research Services Limited ("Clarkson Research") (based on \$/TEU for 1993=100)) decreased by 36%, from 105.76 points in December 2022 to 67.36 points in December 2023.
+The decrease in charter rates is mainly attributable to the newbuild containerships delivered during 2023 (2.3 million TEU capacity), the further normalization in supply chains and a stagnant demand in seaborne container transportation.
+Weak or volatile conditions in the containership sector may affect our ability to generate cash flows and maintain liquidity, as well as adversely affect our ability to obtain financing.

-According to Clarkson Research, seaborne container trade (in terms of million TEU transported) grew by a compound annual growth rate of 3.8% per annum between 2010 and 2020.
-In 2020, mainly due to the COVID-19 pandemic, global seaborne container trade volumes decreased by around 2.7 million TEU compared to 2019, whereas in 2021 volumes increased by 12.9 million TEU, reaching approximately 207.9 million TEU.
-Clarkson Research estimates a reduction in seaborne container trade from 207.9 million TEU in 2021 to 200.0 million TEU in 2022.
-Furthermore, according to Clarkson Research, future supply as represented by the containership order-book as of December 2022 amounted to 29.0% of the existing fleet capacity, one of the highest such percentages since 2011.
+According to Clarkson Research, seaborne container trade (in terms of million TEU transported) grew by a compound annual growth rate of 2.2% per annum between 2014 and 2023.
+During this period, there have been two years, 2020 and 2022, at which seaborne container trade exhibited negative growth rates.
+More specifically, during 2020, volumes decreased by 1.5% due to the outbreak of COVID-19 and the respective supply chain inefficiencies it caused, whereas in 2022, volumes decreased by 3.7% following an increase of 6.6% in the previous year.
+Clarkson Research estimates an increase in seaborne container trade from 200.3 million TEU in 2022 to 200.9 million TEU in 2023.
+Furthermore, according to Clarkson Research, future supply as represented by the containership order-book as of December 2023 amounted to 24.5% of the existing fleet capacity, lower than the respective percentage of 29.4% a year ago but still one of the highest such percentages since 2011.
 Delivery of the vessels currently under construction may negatively affect time charter rates for both short- and long-term periods unless it coincides with an increase in the demand for seaborne transportation of container boxes.